camunda/camunda-docs/docs/self-managed/zeebe-deployment/operations/cluster-scaling.md

 ### Response

-The response is a json object
+The response is a JSON object:

 ```
 {